 To set up a mail client it’s necessary to configure an SMTP server that will take care of the delivery of your emails.
 Luckily, the configuration of SMTP servers is generally very easy – you will simply have to open your email software and add the right SMTP parametres in the settings windows.

 Remember anyhow that using a standard SMTP – the one which is associated to free email providers like Yahoo, Hotmail or Gmail – doesn’t ensure the correct delivery of all your messages (in particular if you’re sending to a huge number of recipients),

 You may decide to set up your own email server by following our PDF guide.
 This document will help you to improve your SMTP mail server deliverability, as well.

-If you don’t have advanced computer skills and prefer to opt for an esier method, choose a professional SMTP service.
+If you don’t have advanced computer skills and prefer to opt for an esier method, choose a professional SMTP Relay service.
 With turboSMTP you can register and get a lifetime package of 6.000 free relays per month, then in case choose the plan that best suits you.